-Visitors to Fort Ontario State Historic Site today will see the star-shaped fort dating to the early 1840's with 1863 – 1873 improvements.
-The fort is currently open to the public, but is undergoing renovation to its two officer's quarters; one of which is furnished.
-There is a video showing the rooms as they appeared with furniture.
+Visitors to Fort Ontario State Historic Site today will see the star-shaped fort dating to the early 1840's with 1863 to 1872 improvements.
+The fort is currently open to the public and undergoing renovations to its two officer's quarters; one is unfurnished but there is a video showing the rooms as they appeared with furniture.
 There are two Guardhouses, a Powder Magazine, Storehouse, Enlisted Men's Barracks, and windswept ramparts featuring magnificent views of Lake Ontario and underground stone casemates and gallaries to tour.

-In 1946 Fort Ontario was transferred to the State of New York and housed World War II veterans and their families until 1953; it opened as a state historic site in 1949.
+In 1946 Fort Ontario was transferred to the State of New York and housed World War II veterans and their families until 1953.
+It opened as a state historic site in 1953.